JakeFTL/civ-ipriot-smiley/knowledge_and_evidence.md

 1. Which class(es) utilize the functionality of the SenseHat?
    > Your answer here
    >
-2. Which of these classes directly interact with the SenseHat functionalities?
+2. Which of the SenseHat's functionalities do(es) it/them utilize ?
    > Your answer here
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)